Fed minutes suggest increasing tensions on inflation shortfall

 Investors also see the next rate increase occurring in December, according to Fed funds futures data compiled by the CME Group.
 The rate-setting committee is next scheduled to meet to decide interest rate policy on July 25-26.

-(Reporting by Lindsay Dunsmuir and Jason Lange; Editing by; Andrea Ricci)
+(Reporting by Lindsay Dunsmuir and Jason Lange; Editing by Andrea Ricci)

+A sharp drop in oil prices dragged the energy sector lower and kept the Dow and S&P 500 near the unchanged mark on Wednesday, while gains in technology stocks lifted the Nasdaq.

+WASHINGTON New orders for U.S.-made goods fell more than expected in May, but orders for capital equipment were a bit stronger than previously reported, suggesting the manufacturing sector remained on a moderate growth path.